INFORMATION HELPS ADDRESS ENVIRONMENTAL CHALLENGES

-We may need to transfer your personal information to the U.S. or other countries outside of the European Economic Area (EEA) to allow third party organisations to perform services on our behalf (such as when you sign up for a petition to help safeguard the natural environment).
-In doing so, your personal information may be stored or otherwise processed outside of the EEA.
-Where we engage with such organisations we take steps to ensure that the processing of your personal information is subject to appropriate security measures and safeguards.
-If you have any questions about such safeguards, please contact us using the contact details above.
+We may need to transfer your personal information to the U.S. or other countries outside of the European Economic Area (EEA) to allow third party organisations to perform services on our behalf.
+For example, when you sign up for a petition to help safeguard the natural environment.
+In doing so, your personal information may be stored or processed outside of the EEA.
+Where we engage with other organisations we take steps to ensure that the transfer and processing of your personal information is subject to appropriate security measures and safeguards.
+If you have any questions about our safeguards, please contact us using the contact details above.

 Legacy income is vital to the running of the charity.
 We may keep personal information you provide to us indefinitely to carry out legacy administration and communicate effectively with the families of people leaving us legacies.
 This also enables us to identify and analyse the source of legacy income we receive.